d2l-ai/d2l-en/chapter_computer-vision/semantic-segmentation-and-dataset.md

 ## Exercises

-* Recall the content we covered in the ["Image Augmentation"](image-augmentation.md) section.
+* Recall the content we covered in :numref:`chapter_image_augmentation`.
 Which of the image augmentation methods used in image classification would be hard to use in semantic segmentation?

 ##  Reference